UPPMAX/bianca_workshops/docs/beginner/create_script.md

 with the goal of automatic and/or sharing your work.

 ## Procedure

-Creating an executable script has two steps:

-- Create a script
-- Allow the script to execute

-Both steps are typically done on Bianca, in any folder.

 As an example, from a terminal on Bianca, we create a script, called `do_it.sh`: